maxwolf621/AZ/az-104/Test/Storage.md

 - If the lock level is set to `Delete` or `Read-only`, the users in your organization are prevented from accidentally deleting or modifying critical resources.
 - The lock overrides any permissions the user might have.

-:two: Backup data in Recovery Services vault
+:two: Delete Backup data in Recovery Services vault

+![alt text](image-261.png)

-- If you try to delete a vault that contains backup data, you’ll encounter a message:
+**If you try to delete a vault that contains backup data, you’ll encounter a message:**
 > Vault cannot be deleted as there are existing resources within the vault.
 Please ensure there are no backup items, protected servers, or backup management servers associated with this vault.

-![alt text](image-261.png)

 After you deleted the lock and backup data, you can now delete the resource group.